 - Explora Primary Schools – A research interface for K-5.
 Simple search that quickly delivers relevant results including articles, essays, and primary source documents to help students feel successful in their research.
 Easy-to-browse categories organized by popular topic to give students research ideas.
 Topic overviews that provide students with a starting point for research.

 - GreenFile [EBSCO] – Provides information related to all aspects of human impact on the environment, from global warming to recycling to alternate fuel sources and more.
 Identifies or provides full-text access to scholarly, government and general-interest periodicals and reports.

 - Khan Academy – “Learn almost anything for free.”
 3300 videos explain many subjects.

-- Library 2 Go – Download and listen to best selling and classic audio books 24/7 on your PC, laptop, PDA or MP3 player at home, in the office or anywhere in the world.
+- Libby – Download and listen to best selling and classic audio books, ebooks, and emagazines 24/7 on your PC, laptop, phone, or tablet at home, in the office or anywhere in the world.

 - Points to the Past – Searchable primary source material: maps, photos, newspapers, manuscripts, pamphlets, portraits, sermons, poems, and more.
 For research, teaching and learning.

 - Tests – A free resource to help drivers prepare for driver exams.
 Has free practice tests.